 The bigger players will have an on-boarding process handled by a separate team.

-But if you’re small, then use a series of forms (Infusionsoft, Google Docs, whatever) to make sure the prerequisites are out of the way before starting.
+However, if you’re small, then use a series of forms (Infusionsoft, Google Docs, others) to make sure the prerequisites are out of the way before starting.

 “The shift to digital over the past few years has created a wave of opportunity for new entrepreneurs.
 The ‘online business’ model has exploded but, as many who jump in find out, it’s not simply a matter of posting your website on social media and watching clients roll in!